Skip to main content

 • import key attribute

-• behavior for elements missing in the IFC file
+• behavior for missing elements

 Massive modification and cancellation